-- Successful and sent a letter outlining their scope along with the Connexis Services Agreement, the Connexis Assessor Manual, and Workplace Assessor Terms of Reference outlining responsibilities and how to maintain registration requirements. - Unsuccessful and reasons why their application was declined.
+- Successful and sent a letter outlining their scope along with the Connexis Assessor Manual, and Workplace Assessor Terms of Reference or the Connexis Services Agreement if registering as External Assessor.
+Assessors need to be aware or their responsibilities on conducting assessments and how to maintain registration requirements. - Unsuccessful and reasons why their application was declined.